 Those of us who had family pets as young children will remember the wonderful companionship an animal can offer.
-During the coronavirus pandemic, this is more important than ever.
 Loneliness has been a huge issue for elderly people in the UK for some time.
-Now, with long-term restrictions on social gatherings and visits, lots of people are at risk of feeling isolated.
+Many of us may not get opportunities to meet with friends or family.
+This means lots of people are at risk of feeling isolated.
 Pets can be a great remedy for loneliness.

 What’s more, many older pet owners report feeling happier after adopting pets.
 Pets for older people can even lessen the symptoms of depression and reduce anxiety.
 Owning a pet dog can boost health in more ways than one.
-Having a dog will motivate you to get out for a walk in the fresh air, which can work wonders for both physical and mental health.
+Dogs motivate you to get out for a walk in the fresh air, which can work wonders for both physical and mental health.

 Best Pets for Older People

 So what are the best pets for older people to own?
 We’ll go through some of the most popular pets in the UK, starting with the nation’s favourite pets.

 Depending on your mobility and fitness, a dog could be the perfect pet.
 Smaller dogs in particular can be great for older people.
 Breeds like Poodles, West Highland Terriers and King Charles Spaniels make wonderful companions but do not require as much exercise as larger dogs like Labradors.
 Choosing to adopt a dog is a commitment – you’ll need to be able to walk them frequently, usually twice a day at least.
 They might need certain vaccinations and you should be prepared to pay for pet insurance or potentially fork out for hefty vet’s bills.
 However, as any dog owner will tell you, these challenges are well worth the benefits of having a dog.

 If you are looking to adopt a dog, you may want to rehome one.
 Check out the Dog’s Trust for more information.